textcreationpartnership/A02764/README.md

 ##Content Summary##

 #####Front#####

-The examinations, arraignment & conuiction of George Sprot, notary in Aye-mouth together with his co
+1. A PREFACE to the Reader.

 #####Body#####

-The examinations, arraignment & conuiction of George Sprot, notary in Aye-mouth together with his co **Types of content**
+1. THE EXAMINATIONS, ARRAIGNMENT, AND Conuiction of George Sprot, Notary in Aye-mouth: Together with his constant and extraordinarie behauior at his death in Edenborough, August 12.
+1608.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!